JackDanna/FogentRoleplayTemplate/src/Settings/FogentRoleplaySettingTemplate/CoreRules/FogentRoleplayCoreRules.md

 #### Weapons

-See [Weapons](./src/CoreRules/CombatRules/Weapons.md) for more information.
+See Weapons rules for more information.

 #### Ammunitions

-See [Ammunitions](./src/CoreRules/CombatRules/Ammunitions.md) for more information.
+See Ammunitions rules for more information.

 ### Narrative Effects